Beef Bulgogi

 • Garlic, Shallots, and Ginger: These aromatics contribute depth and complexity to the marinade, infusing the meat with traditional Korean flavors.

 • Crushed Red Pepper Flakes: Introduce a hint of heat to the dish.
+It’s not much but if you are sensitive to spice you can leave it out!

 • Jump to the printable recipe for precise measurements

-thinly sliced rib-eye on cutting board
+Thinly sliced rib-eye on cutting board.

-sliced meat in baking soda solution
+Sliced meat in baking soda solution.

-bulgogi marinade ingredients in mini food processor
+Blended bulgogi marinade in a food processor bowl.

-tossing sliced meat with bulgogi marinade
+Tossing sliced meat with bulgogi marinade.

 Skillet of cooking bulgogi.